 Cardboard

 Cardboard is a durable, versatile material commonly used for packaging, storage, and shipping.
-It’s typically made from a combination of paper-based materials, offering strength, cushioning, and recyclability.
-The most common type is corrugated cardboard, which consists of a fluted (wavy) paper layer sandwiched between two flat boards, or liners.
+Typically made from a combination of paper-based materials, cardboard offers strength, cushioning, and recyclability.
+The most common is corrugated cardboard, which consists of a fluted (wavy) paper layer sandwiched between two flat boards, or liners.
 This structure adds rigidity and shock absorption while keeping the material lightweight.

-The inner wavy layer, called the flute, is critical in determining the cardboard’s strength and application.
-Flutes come in various sizes and are identified by letters:
+The inner wavy layer, called the flute, is critical in determining the strength and application and come in a variety of configurations:

 - A-Flute: The thickest type, offering excellent cushioning and insulation.
 Ideal for fragile items.